lolpie244/lolpie244/README.md

 - Hi, I’m @lolpie244
 - I’m interested in back end
-- I’m currently learning c++, c#, js, java...
+- I’m currently learning c++.
+Also i'm begginer in js, python, c#
-- I’m looking to collaborate in some small projects
+- I’m looking to collaborate in some small and interesting projects
 - How to reach me - github messenges

 <!---